On Being Human

 About Jan Walker

-I am a qualified and registered UKCP Psychotherapist and have been working in private practice for 20 years.
+I am a qualified and registered UKCP Psychotherapist and have been working in private practice for over 20 years.

 Located in Taunton.